Dacoity: Other dacoity

 The term is also applied, according to the OED, to "pirates who formerly infested the Ganges between Calcutta and Burhampore".

 Dacoits existed in Burma as well—Rudyard Kipling's fictional Private Mulvaney hunted Burmese dacoits in "The Taking of Lungtungpen."
-Sax Rohmer 's criminal mastermind Dr. Fu Manchu also employed Burmese dacoits as his henchmen.
+Sax Rohmer's criminal mastermind Dr. Fu Manchu also employed Burmese dacoits as his henchmen.

 Indian police forces use "Known Dacoit" (K.D.) as a label to classify criminals.

 Thuggee and Dacoity Suppression Acts

 Introduced in 1836, the Thuggee and Dacoity Suppression Acts brought about several legislative measures, including establishing special courts, authorization for using rewards for informants, and the power to arrest suspects.
-These acts were primarily intended to counter the activities of the thuggee, groups of criminals who allegedly moved along the highways of India murdering and robbing unaware travellers.
-According to academic Mark Brown, the prevalence of the thuggee across India during the early 19th century and the East India Company's response to it "might best be viewed in light of anxieties in both British ruling and Indian subordinate groups produced by the rapid and far-reaching [British] colonial expansion" across South Asia.
+These acts were primarily intended to counter the activities of Thugs— groups of criminals who allegedly moved along the highways of India murdering and robbing unaware travellers.
+According to academic Mark Brown, the prevalence of thuggee across India during the early 19th century and the East India Company's response to it "might best be viewed in light of anxieties in both British ruling and Indian subordinate groups produced by the rapid and far-reaching [British] colonial expansion" across South Asia.